- Fanzter, Developer (2013 - PRESENT)

 Technologies: CoffeeScript, Ruby, Objective-C

-- Developed social/fashion iOS app backed by Node.js (CoffeeScript).
+- Developed a social/fashion iOS app backed by Node.js (CoffeeScript).

-- Formulated and implemented error/exception reporting/rescuing strategy for said Node.js app.
+- Formulated and implemented an error/exception reporting/rescuing strategy for the Node.js app.

 - Maintained a large Rails 2.3 codebase that had been previously upgraded from Rails 1.2.3.